Why Can't I Stop Thinking About Someone? Effective Strategies to Stop Obsessing

 It’s great to show interest in someone’s life, passions, and hobbies, however, once we are presented with the reality that this person isn’t interested in a reciprocal relationship, it is time to refocus on ourselves.
 Part of that is letting go of these cherished items, memory reminders, and efforts made for potential reconnections.

-3. Take Ownership of Your Healing
+Take Ownership of Your Healing

 You might share with those close to you about your intention to try to move on to help keep you accountable in a kind and supportive way.
 For instance, you might ask a close friend to remind you when you start talking about your person of interest in a repetitive manner and try to change the subject.

-If you are saving items that represent possible reconnection, such a old engagement rings, text message exchanges and pictures that you often look at, a physical space reserved for that person- old drawers that used to put their stuff in, leaving empty rooms in case they come back, or even staying in a now undesirable area or job to keep in close proximity to your person- this is the time to make to set yourself up for success, so to speak, in moving on.
+If you are saving items that represent possible reconnection, such a old engagement rings, text message exchanges and pictures that you often look at, a physical space reserved for that person- old drawers that used to put their stuff in, leaving empty rooms in case they come back, or even staying in a now undesirable area or job to keep close to your person- start taking small step actions to let these threads of connection go.

-4. Embrace Emotional Release
+Embrace Emotional Release

 Sometimes our feelings about this person are so strong that we need to grieve the loss of this fantasy relationship you created in your mind.
 Emotions could include sadness, but also anger and frustration that this seemingly perfect connection was sabotaged or disrupted from reaching its full potential.